-Berkshire Hathaway Inc. (A) Chairman Warren Buffett said he stepped away from a potential acquisition for about $22 billion because of the price.
+Berkshire Hathaway Inc. (A:US) Chairman Warren Buffett said he stepped away from a potential acquisition for about $22 billion because of the price.

 “I just couldn’t make the deal,” Buffett said in an interview yesterday with Betty Liu on Bloomberg Television’s “In the Loop” after Berkshire’s annual meeting in Omaha, Nebraska.
 “We couldn’t come to an agreement.”

-Buffett is seeking acquisitions to improve returns on a cash pile that climbed to $37.8 billion (2FA) as of March 31.
-The billionaire has maintained the cash level at more than $20 billion to guarantee liquidity and told investors earlier yesterday that the potential deal would have required Berkshire to sell securities (2FA) he would prefer to keep.
+Buffett is seeking acquisitions to improve returns on a cash pile that climbed to $37.8 billion (2FA:US) as of March 31.
+The billionaire has maintained the cash level at more than $20 billion to guarantee liquidity and told investors earlier yesterday that the potential deal would have required Berkshire to sell securities (2FA:US) he would prefer to keep.

 Buffett didn’t immediately return a message today seeking comment about yesterday’s remarks or the identity of the potential target company.